-Holidays are as stressful for your pup as they can be for you—even more!
-Just as humans can become short-tempered with holiday overload, imagine being a dog limited to expressing feelings only with body language and the sound of their whine, bark, or growl—and no words to ask “Who are you?” or “What is this?
+Holidays can be as (or even more!) stressful for your pup as they are for you.
+Just as humans can become short-tempered with holiday overload, imagine being a dog limited to expressing feelings only with body language and the sound of their whine, bark, or growl—and no words to ask “Who are you?” or “What is this?”

-Your pup is used to the house being a certain way, and if it suddenly flips for a month or two—new sights, new sounds, new smells, new people running around—this can put your pup on edge.
-Add to this a dog who’s protective of your home or family, or afraid of new people and any aggressive tendencies may be more likely to surface.
+Your pup is used to the house being a certain way, and if it suddenly flips for a month or two—new sights, new sounds, new smells, new people running around—this can put them on edge.
+Add to this a dog who’s protective of your home or family, or afraid of new people, and any aggressive tendencies may be more likely to surface.

-Aggressive behavior can be triggered by the holidays because:
+Aggressive behavior can be triggered by the holidays because of:

-- there may be a drastic change to the environment with decorations
+- Drastic changes to the environment with decorations

-- there may be loud noises coming from a party or music
+- Loud noises coming from a party or music

-- there may be chaos setting-up, during and after a party
+- Chaos setting up, during, and after a party

 Many of these things cause stress in us humans, so it only seems natural our beloved dogs are feeling it too.
-Growling or barking at strangers is a common way dogs tell them, “back off,” but are not the only ones.
+Growling or barking at strangers is a common way dogs tell people to “back off,” but is not the only way.
 Snapping and biting can follow with even the most mild-mannered pups.

 Management and support to help your dog feel safe are important.
 If left unchecked, there can be terrible consequences for you, your dog and your guests.
 If your dog shows signs of aggression toward strangers, consult a professional dog trainer before you do other party planning to ensure you have a strategy in place to keep everyone happy and safe.

-If your dog is on-edge this holiday season (or ever, really), it’s time to have a conversation with your veterinarian.
+If your dog is on edge this holiday season (or ever, really), it’s time to have a conversation with your veterinarian.
 Certified dog trainers typically ask that you have your dog examined to make sure there isn’t anything physical or medical that is creating the aggression.
-(See some common age and health-related causes of fear in dogs here.)

 If your pup has a clean bill of health, then it’s time to look at the mental side of things—what types of situation (such as the holidays!) trigger fear and/or anxiety in your dog?